Domoušice: Administrative division

+Etymology

+The initial name of the settlement was Domašice.
+The name was derived from the personal name Domaše, meaning "the village of Domaše's people".
+In the 18th century, the name evolved into its present form.

 Geography

-Pnětluky is located about 14 km southwest of Louny and 46 km northwest of Prague.
-It lies in the Džbán geomorphological region.
-The Hasina stream springs here and flows across the municipality.
+Domoušice is located about 14 km southwest of Louny and 46 km northwest of Prague.
+It lies in the Džbán range.
+The highest point is the hill Pískový vrch at 526 m above sea level.
+The Hasina Stream originates here and flows across the municipality.